Cycling in the Democratic Republic of the Congo

-The Tour de France may be over but cycling continues around the world.
-That includes Goma in the Democratic Republic of the Congo, where local cycling fans took to their bicycles after a volcanic eruption nearly wiped the city out in 2002.
+Goma in the Democratic Republic of the Congo is home to a group of local cycling fans who took to their bikes after a volcanic eruption in the city in 2002.

 Let’s be honest, when you think of famous or successful cyclists, they’re predominately white.
 That’s down to a number of reasons which I won’t go into today but it’s the truth.
 In the city of Goma in the Democratic Republic of the Congo, enthusiasm for cycling came from a place of relief and survival.
 Its local volcano, Nyiragongo, erupted in 2002, destroying 40% of the city.
 The volcano was monitored beforehand and residents were warned and evacuated to Gisenyi, Western Rwanda.
 Now Goma is home to DRC’s best cyclists and the Goma Cycling Club.